 What it's for: Rolling out fresh pasta.

 Why I love it: Fresh pasta is incredible, and, unless your rolling-pin skills are in the 99th percentile, there's no real way to get pasta dough thin enough without a fresh-pasta machine.
-I own and occasionally use a KitchenAid stand mixer attachment, but honestly, I find a clamp-on manual countertop model to be almost as easy to use (and far cheaper).

 What else it's good for: Hmm.
 Medieval-torture device for very small creatures, maybe?